openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 #### A column of metadata won’t import into my item yet there is no error
 1. Make certain that the column’s Column Data Type has been specified as “Metadata” in the EBI’s main form.

-#### My multi-value field is not being split into separate fields in EQUELLA
+#### My multi-value field is not being split into separate fields in openEQUELLA
 1. Double check that this problem is actually occurring.
-Multi-value fields are only fully displayed in an EQUELLA wizard if a multi-value control (e.g. a shuffle list control) is mapped to the metadata field.
+Multi-value fields are only fully displayed in an openEQUELLA wizard if a multi-value control (e.g. a shuffle list control) is mapped to the metadata field.
 A non-multi-value control such as an edit box will only display the first value.

 The best way to verify if your multi-value metadata is imported correctly is to either use a custom display template or directly view the item’s underlying metadata.